 The title character of Alice Adams, played by Katherine Hepburn, is a young woman who lives in a small town named South Renford.
 At first, it appears to be the strangest small town you ever saw, because everyone seems to be rich except the Adams family.
-Alice gets invited to dances and parties by rich women, but she cannot afford to dress the way they do.
-The rich men never ask her out, so she has to coerce her brother Virgil to escort her.
-At the dance, the rich men prefer to dance with rich women, and as her brother deserts her, she is left alone and comes across as a wallflower.
-In other words, we never see other young women of working class background for her to be friends with, and we never see working class men ask her out for a date.
+Alice gets invited to dances and parties for the upper class, but she cannot afford to dress the way they do.
+The upper-class men never ask her out, so she has to coerce her brother Virgil to escort her.
+At the dance, the men prefer to dance with women of their own class, and as her brother deserts her, she is left alone and comes across as a wallflower.
+In other words, we never see other young women of working-class background for her to be friends with, and we never see working-class men asking her out for a date.
 What an odd town.

 Of course, we know that this cannot be.
 No town is like that.
-In fact, there are bound to be far more working class families than rich ones: young women of her own class to be friends with; young men of her own class to date.
-Moreover, it is clear that her brother does stick to his own class.
-He even enjoys shooting craps with black servants, and at the dance, he greets the black bandleader, who in turn is happy to see him.
-They obviously know each other from nightclubs where working class people go to have fun.
-But not Alice.
-In fact, she is mortified when her brother says “Hi” to the bandleader.
+In fact, there are bound to be far more working-class families than rich ones: young women of her own class to be friends with; young men of her own class to fall in love with.
+Now, in one sense, we do see a few people that are working class aside from those in the Adams family, miscellaneous shopkeepers and workmen for instance.
+And there is Virgil, who prefers working-class companions to those Alice wants to socialize with.
+However, all those of his class we see him with are black: we see him shooting craps with black servants, and at the dance, he greets the black bandleader, who in turn is happy to see him.
+It is left to us to infer, I suppose, that they know each other from a nightclub where black musicians provide entertainment for white working-class patrons, whom we never actually see.
+In any event, we may assume that Alice never goes to that nightclub, where she might meet people in her own class.
+In fact, she is mortified when Virgil says “Hi” to the bandleader.

-To put it bluntly, Alice is a big phony.
+In any event, Alice is a big phony.
 And yet, we know we are supposed to feel sorry for her.
 To a certain extent we do.
-We all know how young people desperately want things that really don’t matter, and it is painful to watch her suffer so from pretending to be something she is not, especially when we also know that she could be happy, if she just let all that go.
+We all know how young people desperately want things that really do not matter, and it is painful to watch her suffer so from pretending to be something she is not, especially when we also know that she could be happy if she just let all that go.
 In fact, that is why we never see young women of her own class inviting her to parties or young men of her own class asking her out.
-If we did, and she snubbed them, we would despise her.
-But by making it look as though she lives in a town where everyone is rich but her and her family, absurd as that is, we are more forgiving, because we are led to believe that she has no such opportunities.
+If we did, and she snubbed them, we would have no sympathy for her.
+But by making it look as though she lives in a town where there are no opportunities for her in her own class, absurd as that is, we are more forgiving of her pretensions.

 But while we are trying to overlook Alice’s affectations as the folly of youth, we discover that her mother, apparently in her fifties, is just as foolish as Alice in such matters.
 Instead of encouraging Alice to stay within her class, she berates her husband for not making more money so that Alice can continue to socialize with the town’s upper crust.
 So much for the wisdom that supposedly comes with age.